How to Build an Insider Threat Program [10-step Checklist]

 1. Get ready to build an insider threat program

-Preparation is the key to success when building an insider threat program and will save you lots of time and effort later.
-During this step, you need to gather as much information as you can on existing cybersecurity measures, compliance requirements, and stakeholders as well as define what results you want to achieve with the program.
+Preparation is the key to success when building an insider threat program, saving you lots of time and effort.
+During this step, you need to gather as much information as possible on existing cybersecurity measures, compliance requirements, and stakeholders, as well as define what results you want to achieve with the program.

 2. Perform a risk assessment

 Defining what assets you consider sensitive is the cornerstone of an insider threat program.
-These assets can be both physical and virtual: client and employee data, technology secrets, intellectual property, prototypes, etc. Performing an external or insider threat risk assessment is the perfect way to detect such assets as well as possible threats to them.
-It helps you form an accurate picture of the state of your cybersecurity.
+These assets can be both physical and virtual, e.g. client and employee data, technology secrets, intellectual property, prototypes, etc. Performing an external or insider threat risk assessment is the ideal way to identify these assets and possible threats to them.
+This will enable you to take an accurate look at the state of your cybersecurity.

 Usually, the risk assessment process includes these steps:

-Once you’ve written down and assessed all the risks, communicate the results to your organization’s top management.
-It’s also a good idea to make these results accessible to all employees to help them reduce the number of inadvertent threats and increase risk awareness.
+Once you’ve listed and assessed all risks, inform your organization’s upper management about the results.
+It’s also a good idea to make these results accessible to all employees, thereby increasing risk awareness within your company.

 3. Estimate the resources needed to create the program

-• Administrative resources — Support from various departments in your organization and their involvement in developing your insider threat program
+• Administrative resources — Support from various departments in your organization and their involvement in developing the insider threat program

 • Technical resources — Deployment of dedicated insider threat management software along with reconfiguration of existing solutions and infrastructure